ricalamino/svelte-firebase-auth/README.md

 ## Deploying to the web

-All the files to deploy your project in web are in `public/` folder.

-To create all the files just run...
+To create all static the files just run...

 ```bash
 npm run build
 ```

+All the files to deploy the web app are in `public/` folder.